Cabinet Styles Explained

 Full Overlay Cabinets

-Full overlay cabinets are designed so that the doors and drawer fronts almost completely cover the cabinet box, leaving very little visible frame and creating a seamless, continuous appearance.
+Full overlay cabinets are designed so that the door and drawer fronts almost completely cover the cabinet box, leaving very little visible frame and creating a seamless, continuous appearance.

 Why we use full overlay: